Go Ahead, Brother: Production

 The series was announced in 2022.
 The script had been written specifically with Piotr Witkowski and Konrad Eleryk in mind for the two lead roles.

 Prior to filming, the actors trained with the GROM Military Unit for three months.
 The series was shot in Ostrołęka and the Piotrkowska Tram Station in Łódź in mid-2023.

 Release

 The series was released on Netflix on 30 October 2024.
+In April 2026, the series was renewed for a second season with a planned release date of 2027.